TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-This version of the JumpCloud ADMU will inovke unbind step as SYSTEM if running as administrator.
+This version of the JumpCloud ADMU will unbind systems as NT/Authority SYSTEM if running as administrator.
 This change should only address a limitation with administrator credentials and leaving AzureAD Domains.

 Update Code Signing Certificate
 ```